johanna-oncken/Marketing-Analytics-DWH/README.md

 # Marketing-Analytics-DWH
-**End-to-end data warehouse (Bronze/Silver/Gold) with multi-touch attribution and Tableau dashboards**
+<h2>End-to-end data warehouse (Bronze/Silver/Gold) with multi-touch attribution and Tableau dashboards</h2>

  👉 Click the images to explore the interactive dashboards on **Tableau Public**.
 <p align="center">